swalcoff/HTTP-Server/README.md

 `curl http://localhost:8080 --request-target filename -v`
 where filename is the name of the file you'd like to retrieve.

-For both types of requests, appropriate http status codes will be returned.
+For both types of requests, appropriate http status codes will be returned and filename should either be a txt or pdf file.